CivML-PolyMtl/cutagi-doc/modules/regression.md

     """Make prediction using TAGI"""
 ```

-Makes predictions using TAGI algorithm.
+Makes predictions using the TAGI method.
 It performs the following steps:
 1. Initializes inputs.
 2. Makes predictions using the trained network.
 3. Unnormalizes the predictions.